 - Where the card can be used

 - How to claim any unused portion of the card

-Whether you’re giving or receiving a gift card, you should know the fees associated not only with the type of card, but the state laws that govern both types gift cards.
+Whether you’re giving or receiving a gift card, you should know the fees associated not only with the type of card but the state laws that govern both types of gift cards.
 ConsumersUnion has a summary of gift card protections offered by state law.